Skip to content

 Rural Environmental Health

-Georgia has a long history of environmental injustices.
-And these injustices extend into rural areas, which oftentimes collectively bear a much higher environmental burden than their urban counterparts.
+Georgia’s rural areas oftentimes collectively bear a much higher environmental burden than their urban counterparts.
 While economic development promises jobs to often-depressed areas, there are often fewer and lower-quality jobs available than communities hope for.
 Additionally, these projects typically do not consider input from the local community that stands to gain or lose from the impacts of the development.

 Rural communities in Georgia are especially vulnerable to environmental injustice.
 Of the 23 designated EPA Superfund sites in Georgia, which are sites that are federally designated as a hazard and require extensive cleanup from pollution and other environmental damage, only one is located in the Atlanta metro area.

 The three images below show that a given community’s relative environmental burden correlates heavily with rural poverty and historical populations of enslaved people.
 Many of Georgia’s most rural counties are designated “StrikeForce” counties, where 30% of the population has lived 30% below the federal poverty line for at least 30 years.
 These counties also have higher-than-average proportions of African Americans than the rest of the United States, owing in large part to the historical distribution of enslaved people and the resulting “Black Belt.”
-These rural, largely black, and often poor communities are central to environmental justice in Georgia.
+These areas are targets of new economic development, yet they are also highly burdened.

 Specific Rural Issues